Wydawnictwo Avia Artis - ebooki

 -

-“The Sea-Wolf” is a book by Jack London, an American novelist.
+“The House of Pride” is a book by Jack London, an American novelist.
 A pioneer of commercial fiction and an innovator in the genre that would later become known as science fiction.
-The Sea-Wolf is a psychological adventure novel by American writer Jack London.
-It tells the story of a soft, domesticated protagonist — an inte
+The House of Pride is a series of short stories by Jack London.
+It consists of seven moving and thrilling stories such as: The House of Pride, G-

 - ePub + Mobi 12 pkt